Step-by-Step Gantt Chart Tutorial for Making a Gantt Chart in Excel 2016 & 2019 on Mac OS

 To illustrate, see the example below.
 The milestone and a diamond-shaped symbol show up in the timeline.

-Click on the Settings icon on the Gantt tab.
+Click on the Settings icon in the Gantt Menu.

 By default, the Display tab opens up first.
 Here you can set the general theme colors including the different timeline bar and milestone colors.

 You can also choose to show additional timeline bars for baseline, actual dates and the overdue bar for all overdue tasks.

 Lastly, one of the most sought out features is to show text within the Gantt Bars.
 You can check the Enable Text Display option and select any text from any column to show within the Gantt bars.